spinnaker/governance/rfc/kubernetes-ui-enhancements/kubernetes-ui-enhancements.md

 - Suspension status.

 Surfacing these attributes in the panel would allow users to quickly understand the state of their cron jobs across clusters.
 They can be added as collapsible windows to the existing panel UI.

+Determining the association between a Cron Job and each of its Job Runs should be possible through Job owner references.
+This can be reflected in the UI by extending the pattern for how Replica Sets currently render Pods.

 ### Editing Actions